RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/The_Watchers_and_Their_Zones.md

 Thomas Pynchon has a way of blending the starkness of paranoia with the hilarity of it all.
 I have not read – and probably will never read anything – that conveyed this in such a poignant fashion as Gravity’s Rainbow.
 In the novel, a series of characters find themselves preoccupied by all sorts of conspiracies towards the tail-end (and shortly after the end) World War II.
 One of the main elements of the story are competing theories of the German V2 rockets and why they end up landing where they do.

-Gravity’s Rainbow – like much of Pynchon's work– peppers both conspiracy theories and conspiracy practice (actually proven events such as the Phoebus Cartel) through-out, a winding wonderful mess of constantly checking your back for a tail, wondering if you’ve seen that face on the side of the road nearby before, using near-mnemonics to monitor the license plates of nearby cars, and wondering if something is rotten luck or… planned obsolescence.
+[Gravity’s Rainbow](https://en.wikipedia.org/wiki/Gravity's_Rainbow) – like much of Pynchon's work – peppers both conspiracy theories and conspiracy practice (actually proven events such as the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel)) through-out, a winding wonderful mess of constantly checking your back for a tail, wondering if you’ve seen that face on the side of the road nearby before, using near-mnemonics to monitor the license plates of nearby cars, and wondering if something is rotten luck or… planned obsolescence.

 Through the calamity of a never ending list of characters, the story ebbs and flows back to a particular character, Slothrop, (and others’) paranoia – a paranoia of the megalomaniac.
 It is not quite the narcissism that you would find in a Psych textbook on personality disorders, its the type wrought by a particular type of environment.
 An environment where you are chasing something – what the existentialists refer to as a “project” – so entirely cumbersome it could crush you and most of what you know.
 And that’s what it feels like when you walk away from it.
 A self importance taught by being asked to work against impending doom.

 You chase and you build until the job is done, and then you are left delirious.

 Towards the end of the Second Part of Gravity’s Rainbow and into the Third, Slothrop is a character who becomes increasingly paranoid during his time in Europe.
 His colleagues have left him and he is set adrift into a sea of uncertainty.
 Yes, my friends are gone and most of my work is done, but there are people out chasing me and ..I have people I need to chase himself, come to think of it.
 This all takes place in post-war Europe referred to in the book as “The Zone”.
 It is a place of confusion for Slothrop and many others who may have felt more of a sense of purpose earlier on in the war. “..here in the Zone categories have blurred badly.”
-[Page

 Without spoiling too much of the story, there is something particularly special about this work and particularly the person who created it.
 Pynchon served in The U.S. Navy in the mid-1950s.
 He was an Engineer with a knack for math and physics.
 After his service, he was employed by Boeing to do a much technical writing for their CIM-10 Bomarc missile system system – as well as the SAGE system, its underlying network that allowed automated control and communication between missiles, as well as missile detection and interception features.
 This system would be greatly touted during the Cold War.